How to Start a Shopify Store (Complete 7-Step Guide)

 But there is no risk and no financial commitment to try Shopify — you can try Shopify for free, for 14-days — no credit card is required.

 Shopify is a great e-commerce platform for beginners to the most advanced e-commerce marketers.
-It allows anyone to start and launch an online store with minimal setup and configuration, while also giving endless customization ability for those that require it.
+It allows anyone to start and launch an online store — either your own brand or a dropshipping store — with minimal setup and configuration, while also giving endless customization ability for those that require it.

 Shopify is such a trusted platform that some of the largest e-commerce brands in the world use it to run off, including Kylie Cosmetics, the billion-dollar cosmetics brand founded by Kylie Jenner.